-In Gibson et al. (2008b) (henceforth referred to as GHC) we have utilized exact equilibrium solutions of the Navier-Stokes equations for plane Couette flow in order to illustrate a visualization of moderate Re turbulent flows in an infinite-dimensional state space, in terms of dynamically invariant, intrinsic, and representation independent coordinate frames.
-The state space portraiture (figure 1) offers a visualization of numerical (or experimental) data of transitional turbulence in boundary shear flows, complementary to 3D visualizations of such flows (figure 2).
+In Gibson et al. (2008) (henceforth referred to as GHC) we formed visualizations of the $\infty$ -dimensional state-space dynamics of moderate Re turbulent flows, using precisely calculated equilibrium solutions of the Navier-Stokes equations to define dynamically invariant, intrinsic, and representation independent coordinate frames.
+These state-space portraits (figure 1) offer a visualization of the dynamics of transitionally turbulent flows, complementary to 3D visualizations of the spatial features of velocity fields (figure 2).
 Side-by-side animations of the two visualizations illustrate their complementary strengths (see Gibson (2008b) online simulations).
 In these animations, 3D spatial visualization of instantaneous velocity fields helps elucidate the physical processes underlying the formation of unstable coherent structures, such as the Self-Sustained Process (SSP) theory of Waleffe (1990, 1995, 1997).
-Running concurrently, the $\infty$ -dimensional state space representation enables us to track unstable manifolds of equilibria of the flow, the heteroclinic connections between them (Halcrow et al. 2008), and gain new insights into the nonlinear state space geometry and dynamics of moderate Re wall-bounded shear flows such as plane Couette flow.
+Running concurrently, the $\infty$ -dimensional state-space representation enables us to track the unstable manifolds of equilibria and the heteroclinic connections between them (Halcrow et al. 2009), and provides us with new insight into the nonlinear state space geometry and dynamics of moderate Re wall-bounded flows.